-SW Psychology specialises in treating stress, anxiety, panic and associated conditions in children and adolescents.
+SW Psychology is an Anxiety Clinic treating stress, anxiety, panic and associated conditions in children and adolescents.
 We also treat a variety of sleep-related concerns.

 Sleep problems can manifest in a number of different ways.
 Some children develop poor sleep habits at a very young age, whereas other children may develop sleep problems following a significant change, during a particular developmental phase, during times of stress and anxiety, or simply following changes to their sleeping patterns after returning from a holiday.
 The longer sleep problems exist, the more entrenched they can become, and more difficult to shift and treat.

 Children, adolescents and parents may seek assistance from SW Psychology with sleep problems such as: